gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.16.65 - 25/Nov/2021 =

+* SECURITY: Fix a non-persistent XSS error allowing an attacker to once run JavaScript in your web browser if you clicked on a link crafted personally for your site whilst logged into it.
+Discovered by Cryptotipit.
+* TWEAK: Premium - add review link at bottom of admin

+= 1.16.64 - 24/Nov/2021 =

+* FIX: Do not create a zip manifest file if the zip is still potentially incomplete
+* TWEAK: Improve Dropbox downloading performance by reducing round-trips, by eliminating unnecessary chunking
+* TWEAK: Update certificate store to current list
+* TWEAK: Increase precision of previous check-in record in log

 = 1.16.63 - 25/Oct/2021 =